ultravideo/uvgComm/kamailio/README.md

 ```
 chmod 0600 ~/.pgpass
 ```

 These credentials are used by kamailio when operating with postgreSQL database.
 For security reasons, you should NOT change the UNIX password of postgres user, because this unlocks it and makes logging with it possible.

-Instead, set the postgres password within psql:
+Instead, set the postgres password within psql terminal front-end for Postgress:
 ```
 sudo -u postgres psql postgres
 # \password postgres
 ```

-Create the database in postgres with following command.
+Now we create the Kamailio database in postgres with following command.
 Change the owner of the database to kamailio.

 ```
 kamdbctl create
 ```

-Check existance of database with
+Just to be sure that everything went correctly, we check the existance of the database.
+Start psql:
 ```
 sudo -u postgres psql
 ```

-Inside psql list databases, connect to kamailio database and list all tables:
+Inside with the front-end open, list databases, connect to kamailio database and list all tables:
 ```
 psql> \list
 psql> \c kamailio
 psql> \dt
 ```

+You should see the tables we just created that are used by Kamailio.

 ## Configure run-time behavior and modules

-Configuration file:
+Next we configure the run-time behavior of Kamailio.
+The configuration file for modules and run-time behavior is found in:
 ```
 /etc/kamailio/kamailio.cfg
 ```